 Help organize targeted upskilling initiatives

 For instance, consider an employee who has listed themselves as having intermediate knowledge in Python.
-After completing an upskilling program for Python and working on Python, the employee could move from intermediate to professional level in Python programming.
+After completing an upskilling program for Python and working on Python, the employee could move from intermediate to a professional level in Python programming.

 In a nutshell, upskilling and reskilling initiatives can bring forward a learning culture and help create an agile workforce.